Applied Criminology FAQs: Frequently Asked Questions

 Because of the 8-week course format, we offer multiple start dates each semester.
 We accept applications on a rolling basis.

 What is the cost?

 Tuition cost is $910 per unit, which makes the total tuition cost for this 40-unit program $36,400.
 With the exception of grants, all other financial aid options are typically available.
 Additional costs of attendance will apply including university fees, books, and supplies.

 What are the admission requirements?

-Interested students must meet the following admissions requirements:
+Interested applicants must meet the following admissions requirements:

-Once an admissions packet is received, it will be reviewed by program faculty and staff.
+Once a complete application packet is received, it will be reviewed by program faculty and staff.
 Eligible applicants will be selected for interviews and then a final admission decision will be made.

 All courses are taught by professors with career experience in law and law enforcement.
 CSFS faculty members include criminologists, forensic psychologists, and legal professionals who are engaged in professional practice.